awsdocs/aws-cloudformation-user-guide/doc_source/aws-resource-finspace-environment.md

 The sign\-in url for the web application of your FinSpace environment\.

 `SageMakerStudioDomainUrl`  <a name="SageMakerStudioDomainUrl-fn::getatt"></a>
-The url of the integrated Habanero notebook environment in your web application\.
+The url of the integrated FinSpace notebook environment in your web application\.

 `Status`  <a name="Status-fn::getatt"></a>
 The current status of creation of the FinSpace environment\.